Now that you've left the parlor, it's your job to maintain the healing of your beautiful new piece.

 In the market for coconut oil — there is a specific kind you want to look for.
 Organic, unrefined, Non-GMO, virgin or extra-virgin.
 It’s quite a mouthful — but easily found in most grocery and health food stores.
 Unrefined, virgin coconut oil is superior to the refined type as it is the most natural and nutrient dense, free from heat and chemical processing.
 Organic and GMO-free, because pesticides and genetically modified foods suck.

-The process of tattooing impedes our skin's natural production of oil, which is why it is very important to moisturize your new tattoo regularly.
+The process of tattooing impedes our skin's natural production of oil, which is why it is very important to moisturize your new tattoo intuitively.
 There’s not an exact science to the amount of times you should be applying your aftercare, that said... it’s best to listen to your body.
 Whenever your tattoo is feeling particularly parched, or itchy — you can rub on a small amount.
 Keep in mind that coconut oil will take a bit longer to absorb, and a little goes a long way.

 What to avoid...